-In both cases you may become the caregiver for short or lengthy periods.
+In both cases you may become the caregiver for a short or lengthy period.
 It is very difficult to see someone you love suffer.
-You may be with a previvor or survivor who has lost their fertility, which also affects your hopes and dreams.
-Their bodies may not recover from surgery in the way hoped, so you may also be dealing with that additional loss.
+You may be partnered with a previvor or survivor who has lost their fertility, which also affects your hopes and dreams.
+Their bodies may not recover from surgery in the way hoped, so you may also be dealing with that loss.
 You may be desperately afraid of losing your loved one and dealing with your own fears and insecurities.
 You may have children or family members that also need your attention.

 A shift in roles and emotions is almost certain.
 It is natural to feel angry, frustrated, exhausted, alone or sad.
 Caregiver stress — the emotional and physical stress of caregiving — is common.
-People who experience caregiver stress can be vulnerable to changes in their own healt.
+People who experience caregiver stress can be vulnerable to changes in their own health.
 As a caregiver, you may be so focused on your loved one that you don't realize that your own health and well-being are suffering.
 Too much stress, especially over a long time, can harm your health.
 The emotional and physical demands involved with caregiving can strain even the most resilient person.
-That's why it's so important to take advantage of the many resources and tools available to help you provide care for your loved one.
+That's why it's so important to take advantage of available resources and tools to help you provide care for your loved one.
 Remember, if you don't take care of yourself, you won't be able to care for anyone else.

 ■ Accept help.
 Be prepared with a list of ways that others can help you, and let the helper choose what he or she would like to do.
 For instance, one person might be willing to take the person you care for on a walk a couple of times a week.
 Someone else might offer to pick up groceries or cook for you.

 Focus on what you are able to provide.
 It's normal to feel guilty sometimes, but understand that no one is a "perfect" caregiver.
 Believe that you are doing the best you can and making the best decisions you can at any given time.

 ■ Set realistic goals.
 Break large tasks into smaller steps that you can do one at a time.
 Prioritize, make lists and establish a daily routine.
 Begin to say no to requests that are draining, such as hosting holiday meals.

 ■ Get connected.
 Find out about caregiving resources in your community.
 Many communities have classes specifically about the disease your loved one is facing.
 Caregiving services such as transportation and meal delivery may be available.

 ■ Seek social support.
 Make an effort to stay well-connected with family and friends who can offer nonjudgmental emotional support.
 Set aside time each week for connecting, even if it's just a walk with a friend.

 ■ Set personal health goals.
 For example, set a goal to establish a good sleep routine or to find time to be physically active on most days of the week.
 It's also crucial to fuel your body with healthy foods and plenty of water.